Capturing Traffic

 command: your-test-command

-# The name of the environment variable injected into the env of the command that contains the address of the Optic proxy.
+# The name of the environment variable injected into the env of 'command' that contains the address of the Optic proxy.

 # Optional: default: OPTIC_PROXY